Known Pin Codes

 BLE

-One of the methods used during pairing to generate the shared key between devices involves sharing a randomly generated PIN code by one of the devices.
-From this PIN number, which the user must input, the link key is generated, making it crucial to prevent the generated number from being predictable.
-In some cases, such as car radios or Apple TVs, the PIN can be a fixed 4-digit number.
+One of the pairing methods used to generate the shared key between devices involves sharing a randomly generated PIN code, which the user must enter.
+Since the link key is derived from this PIN, it is essential that the PIN is not predictable.

 Description